-In 1899, Winthrop President David Bancroft Johnson appointed a faculty committee to suggest a motto for the school.
-"Veritas cum Libertate," or "Truth with Liberty," was chosen by the faculty.
-The committee then began designing a seal incorporating the new motto as well as portions of the State of South Carolina seal.
+The committee formed by President Johnson to suggest a school motto also designed the university seal.
+The illustration includes the motto as well as portions of the State of South Carolina seal.
 One image is dominated by a tall Palmetto tree, which represents the battle fought on June 28, 1776 between defenders of the unfinished fort on Sullivan's Island, South Carolina and the British Fleet.
-Banded together on the Palmetto with the motto "Quis separabit?" ("Who Will Seperate [Us]?"), are 12 spears that represent the first 12 states of the Union.
+Banded together on the Palmetto with the motto "Quis separabit?" ("Who Will Separate [Us]?"), are 12 spears that represent the first 12 states of the Union.
 The other image of the seal depicts a woman walking along a shore littered with weapons.
 The woman, symbolizing Hope, grasps a branch of laurel as the sun rises behind her.
 Below her image is the word "SPES," or "Hope."
 On May 14, 1900, the faculty voted unanimously to accept the design still in use as the Winthrop seal.

-The Presidential medallion is symbolic of the authority vested in the office of president by the governing body of the university.
-Only the university president may wear it, and while wearing it she speaks for the whole body of the institution.
-Winthrop's medallion is made of bronze and boasts the seal on the front and a portrait of founder and first president, David Bancroft Johnson, on the back.
+The Chain of Office is symbolic of the authority vested in the office of president by the governing body of the university.
+Only the university president may wear it, and while wearing it, speaks for the whole body of the institution.
+Winthrop's Chain of Office is made of bronze and features the university seal.